 The Minimum Wage

-Since April 2000 all experienced adult workers are entitled to the national minimum hourly wage.
+All adult workers are entitled to the national minimum hourly wage.
 If you are under 18, in your first job or participating in training you may be paid a reduced rate.

-The National Minimum Wage rates in effect are as follows:
+The National Minimum Wage rates are: